franckXu/blog-1/2016/10/16/notes-on-types.rst

 `Hindley-Milner algorithm W <https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system>`_ can infer the types of a program in linear time with respect to the source size.
-So while Python is starting to support type annotations for better static analysis, C++ has better and better type inference, while in Haskell (which has one of the strongest static type systems) type annotations are mostly optional.
+So while Python is starting to support type annotations for better static analysis and TypeScript provides a way for writing type-safe JavaScript, C++ has better and better type inference, while in Haskell (which has one of the strongest static type systems) type annotations are mostly optional.

 Strong Typing vs Weak Typing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~